basecamp/kamal-site/docs/configuration/proxy.md

 ```
 ## [Forward headers](#forward-headers)

-Whether to forward the X-Forwarded-For and X-Forwarded-Proto headers (defaults to false)
+Whether to forward the X-Forwarded-For and X-Forwarded-Proto headers.

 If you are behind a trusted proxy, you can set this to true to forward the headers.